-RAIL RATES ADVANCED.
-"A low rate of 10 cents per 160 pounds upon petroleum and its by-products ex-listed for many years from Neodesha, Kan, where the Standard operated a refinery, to Kansas City, This was for the autorest of the Standard; but when the Standard constructed its refinery at Sugar Creek, Kansas City, and con-nected it by pipe line with the Kansas oll wells the rail rate was advanced from 10 to 17 cents per 100 pounds.
-While the railways insist that this was not done at the instance of the Stand-While the railways insist that this was not done at the instance of the Stand-ard, the significant fact remains in this and many other cases called to the commission's attention, that the rais was not changed until it came to be for the interest of the Standard that it should be changed, and it was changed, as that company naturally would destre." changed, as would destre."
+"A low rate of 10 cents per 100 pounds upon petroleum and its by-products ex-lsted for many years from Neodesha, Kan., where the Standard operated a refinery, to Kansas City, This was for the interest of the Standard; but when the Standard constructed its refinery at Sugar Creek, Kansas City, and con-nected it by pipe line with the Kansas oil wells the rull rate was advanced from 10 to 17 cents per 100 pounds.
+While the railways insist that this was not done at the instance of the Stand-While the railways insist that this was not done at the instance of the Stand-ard, the significant fact remains in this and many other cases called to the commission's attention, that the rate was not changed until it came to be for the interest of the Standard that it should be changed, and it was changed, as that company naturally would desire."